All Episodes

 It proves that we've been correct this entire time.

-And hopefully this will lend a lot of support to Our case, as our case works its way through the court system.
+And hopefully this will lend a lot of support to our case as our case works its way through the court system.

-So we don't know what's gonna happen.
+So we don't know what's going to happen.

-There are all kinds of possibilities, but at least we know that we we put the money into it.
+There are all kinds of possibilities, but at least we know that we put the money into it.

-We're working through the system, we're doing everything that we can.
+We're doing everything that we can.

 And again, we could not do it without your support.